 The assessments undertaken in recognising provisions and contingencies have been made in accordance with the applicable Ind AS.
 A provision is recognized if, as a result of a past event, the Company has a present legal or constructive obligation that can be estimated reliably, and it is probable that an outflow of economic benefits will be required to settle the obligation.
 Where the effect of time value of money is material, provisions are determined by discounting the expected future cash flows.
-The Company has significant capital commitments in relation to various capital projects which are not recognized on the balance sheet.

 In the normal course of business, contingent liabilities may arise from litigation and other claims against the Company.
 Guarantees are also provided in the normal course of business.
 There are certain obligations which management has concluded, based on all available facts and circumstances, are not probable of payment or are very difficult to quantify reliably, and such obligations are treated as contingent liabilities and disclosed in the notes but are not reflected as liabilities in the financial statements.
 Although there can be no assurance regarding the final outcome of the legal proceedings in which the Company involved, it is not expected that such contingencies will have a material effect on its financial position or profitability.